kraftcode/Repo_FrontendEngineer_Curriculum/README.md

 ##Getting up and running

 **Setting up the environment**
-Open the command line interface (CLI) and enter:
+Open the command line interface (CLI) in the root of the project and enter:
 * npm install